The-Trevor-Project-Quiz/quiz-template/README.md

 # 🖌️ Quiz Customization

-Each Quiz has the option to have it's own custom css, by targeting the quiz own `css` class, wich takes from the title of the quiz.
+Each quiz will have a unique `CLASS` applied which can be used to target `CSS` customizations specific to individual quizzes, this `CLASS` will be the title of the quiz.

 To begin your customization  you first need to access the specifc file where the styles of the elemnts are **`/src/scss/components/[Name_Of_Component]`**.